Brian Fok: Club career

-2021 Hong Kong match fixing scandal
+2021 Hong Kong match-fixing scandal

-In October 2021, Fok offered a bribe to fellow HKFC players Jean Maciel and Marcus McMillan to play an unfair match against Hong Kong Rangers.
+In October 2021, Fok offered bribes to fellow HKFC players Jean Maciel and Marcus McMillan to deliberate lose against Hong Kong Rangers in an upcoming match.
 However, both players rejected the offer and reported it to the club.
-In May 2023, the ICAC arrested 11 football players, including Fok.
+In May 2023, the ICAC arrested 11 footballers, including Fok, over suspicions of illegal gambling and match manipulation.

 On 15 February 2024, Fok was charged by ICAC for match-fixing.
+He was convicted along with fellow player Luciano on 8 May 2026 for three counts of offering an advantage to an agent and two counts of conspiracy to cheat at gambling..
+The ICAC investigation uncovered that Fok, Luciano and a bookmaker placed bets on more than 30 Hong Kong First Division matches worth at least tens of thousands of Hong Kong dollars.

+On 29 May 2026, Fok was sentenced to 17 months' imprisonment.

 International career

 Since 2005, Brian has been playing for different age groups of Hong Kong National youth team.